SomeoneElseOSM/SomeoneElse-vector-web-display/README.md

 The scripts here allow you to:

 * Manage icons and sprites, creating the sprite files needed at various resolutions.
-* Install a web map style into Apache, based on passed parameters for things like "name"
+* Install a web map style into Apache, based on passed parameters for things like `name`

 This makes it relatively easy to manage multiple installed styles (and multiple versions of the same style), just like the equivalent [schema scripts](https://github.com/SomeoneElseOSM/SomeoneElse-vector-extract/blob/main/README.md) allow schemas and schema versions to be managed.